Kit Kats in Japan: Varieties

-The Kit Kat Chocolatory, with recipes designed by chef Yasumasa Takagi, opened in 2014, and had expanded to seven branches by 2015.
+The Kit Kat Chocolatory based in Japan, with recipes designed by chef Yasumasa Takagi, opened in 2014, and had expanded to seven branches by 2015.
 The company claims it has served more than 1 million customers and earned more than 2 billion yen.
 These shops sell high-end Kit Kat products such as raspberry-infused dark chocolate, orange-chocolate rum, cherry blossom and green tea.
 A variety of Takagi's flavors have been introduced as seasonal products, including flavors such as plum, passion fruit, chilli, ginger and kinako soybean powder.
 In 2016, Nestlé introduced a sake Kit Kat, which combines sake powder with white chocolate.

 Some varieties are restricted to a specific region associated with that particular bar.
 Others are limited-run varieties, with excess supply saved for year-end "happy bag" specials.
 In 2015, 500 single-finger bitter chocolate bars were sold with gold leaf wrapping for about $16 in high-end retail shops.

 Notable varieties include adzuki (red bean), beni imo (purple sweet potato), kuromitsu (brown sugar syrup), matcha (green tea), and soy sauce.

 The cafe shop Pronto has introduced croissants incorporating Kit Kats.
 Pizza chains Napoli no Kama and Strawberry Cones introduced dessert pizzas with bakeable Kit Kat toppings in March 2014.

 In October 2018, Nestle opened a Kit Kat store at Namba Station in Osaka.